PACE materials are attractive and exceptionally rich. Content is arranged in modules:

 Educators working with youth, faith and other community groups in rural and urban settings use PACE to provide ideas and guidance for income generation, maintaining and improving soil, woodland, water and waste management, and other ways to improve the well-being of people and the natural world around them.

-You can apply for hardcopies of the PACE pack by e-mailing firstname.lastname@example.org
+You can apply for hardcopies of the PACE resources by e-mailing firstname.lastname@example.org